clandrew/lotrpwcheck/README.md

   * The buttons "All Items" and "No Items" are there as a convenience to fill or clear your inventory.
   * Note: the One Ring is always in Frodo's inventory, regardless of whether you flag it as enabled through the password.

+* You use the keyboard to type passwords + arrow keys to navigate between characters, so it's a bit quicker as compared to the game.

 * This program will ensure you get a password with a good checksum.
 That being said, the game will reject some passwords for reasons other than the checksum.
 For example, if you specify a location code beyond the allowed bounds- these yield "(invalid)" in the dropdown.

 * The choice of whether a character is player-controlled or AI-controlled is not encoded in passwords.
 It looks to be based off of whether you have a controller plugged into the port.